Communication and Conflict

 bad communication

-When conflict takes over, it rarely feels like a simple difference of opinion.
+When conflict takes over, it rarely feels like a difference of opinion.
 It feels like a threat.
-You find yourself trapped in a loop: one of you shuts down, the other escalates.
+You end up in a loop.
+One of you shuts down, the other escalates.
 One criticizes, the other defends.
-You end the conversation feeling unseen, unheard, and further apart than when you started.
+You walk away feeling unheard and further apart than when you started.

 This is not bad communication.
-It is a protective cycle — and it has a structure that can be dismantled.
+It is a protective cycle, and a cycle can be understood and changed.

 "We have the same fight over and over and nothing changes."